About Katchie Ananda, E-RYT 500

 Katchie has brought her humor and stories to conferences, festivals and workshops all over the world and is loved by her students for her authenticity, sense of humor, wisdom and deep compassion.

-She lives in Santa Fe, New Mexico, with her husband Joshua and dog Leelou.
+She lives in the USA with her husband Joshua and dog Leelou.